The Macintosh Color Classic

 Generally that’s it, but there are some extra steps needed to start up.
 The internal display on the Color Classic doesn’t have native support for 640 x 480 like the LC/Performa 575 – so we need to either modify the hardware to produce 640 x 480, or alter the system file for the OS to boot correctly.
 If you don’t do this, you will get a “bus error” starting up.

-I have not personally tried modifying my Mac to run 640 x 480, so I went with the “hack my system” route.
+I have not personally tried modifying my Mac to run 640 x 480, so I went with the “hack my system” route – which is described below.

 Hacking your System Folder

 Depending on the System Software version, there are a few different ways to go.
 If you are running System 7.5-8.1 you will need to alter your system suitcase in ResEdit.
-If you are running an older version of System 7, you just need a specific System Enabler file.
+If you are running System 7.1, you just need a specific System Enabler file.
+(See below.)
+Again, these modifications are due to the fact that the logic board is originally from a Mac with a 640×480-capable internal display.

 In order to make these changes you will either need to find a System Utilities boot disk with the correct enablers that will boot (Apple’s Utilities disk with System 7 should work) – or remove the drive and set it up with another computer.

-In terms of System Enablers – the one you want is “System Enabler 065” You can download a copy here.
+EDIT: In terms of System Enablers – most online resources I’ve found indicate the one you want is “System Enabler 065” You can download a copy here.
+I’ve also used enablers 304,308,316,332,364 in conjunction with System 7.1P.
+I believe specifically the enabler 364 is the one needed.
+(7.1P is the Performa variant of the system software)

-If you’re running 7.5-8.1, open the System suitcase in ResEdit and look for the GUSD resource.
-Inside, scroll through the list and find Gestalt ID 99, and set the Boot Process value to 21.
+If you’re running 7.5-8.1, open the System suitcase in ResEdit and look for the “gusd” resource.
+Inside, scroll through the list and find Gestalt ID 99, and change the Boot Process value from 21 to 10.

 Lastly, to swap resolutions on your internal display, you’ll need the Quadra Monitors extension.
-You won’t be able to do 640 x 480 without hardware modification, unfortunatly.
+You won’t be able to do 640 x 480 without hardware modification, unfortunately.

 Here are some other interesting mods I’ve come across online: